 The importance of Chaplaincy is vital for Christians everywhere.
-Paul the Apostle recognized the importance of Prison Chaplaincy as he was the first of its kind.
+Paul the Apostle recognized the importance of Correctional Chaplaincy as he was the first of its kind.
 Chaplains get to witness firsthand the transformational power of the Gospel like nowhere else!
 Chaplains are the inmate’s spiritual guidance as well as their counselors.
 They are their advocates of faith as well as legal guarantors of safe religious practice.
-Chaplaincy often requires many different tasks in the position, as well as be a liaison between the warden and the inmates.
+Chaplaincy often requires many different tasks in the position, as well as being a liaison between the warden and the inmates.

-Prison Chaplain Defined by the State's
+Correctional Chaplains Defined by the States

-A Prison Chaplain is defined as:
+A Correctional Chaplain is defined as:

 - Person who provides religious services on a scheduled basis.

 - A clergy person serving full-time/part-time in a religious capacity and employed by the Department.

 - A minister, priest, imam, rabbi, or other leader of a religious denomination who is authorized by the Department of Correction to perform religious functions for inmates

 - The person assigned by the Deputy Director/designee to oversee the administration and operations of all religious activities and to provide pastoral care to inmates and staff as needed

 - A correctional employee or approved volunteer authorized to provide religious counsel, instruction, instruction, and advice to inmates and to provide a system of services or religious volunteers, ecclesiastical visitors, and guests for inmates